 By the effective combination of learning, practice and reflection, it is our aim that, by the end of the course, trainees become proficient and reflective classroom practitioners.
 They will have the confidence to start their teaching careers with a firm foundation for future development.

 These sessions provide the knowledge base for trainees and address ethical issues.
-Centre based studies include the following: discussions, activities, seminars all with professionals from within the partnership schools, assignments and tasks to ensure the link between centre based theory, subject knowledge and/or pedagogy and school based study.
+One day a week will be spent at your local learning hub school, studies will include from the following: discussions, activities, seminars all with professionals from within the partnership schools, assignments and tasks ensure the link between theory, subject knowledge and/ or pedagogy and school based study.
 Assignments require trainees to undertake subject related reading.

-This method of teaching and learning enables trainees to transfer knowledge and skills taught within centre based training to the school setting.
-These skills are developed throughout the course by the following: observations of good practice, school training, teaching, observations and feedback from School Based Mentors and Professional Tutors, school based tasks and discussions with professional colleagues.
+You will spend four days a week within satellite schools connected to your local hub. these are crucial days that enables our trainees to transfer knowledge and skills taught within the hub to the school setting.
+These skills are developed throughout the course by the following: observations of good practice, school training, teaching, observations and feedback from Class Based Mentors and Hub Learning Leads, school based tasks and discussions with professional colleagues.

 Trainees are actively encouraged to undertake personal study.
 Skills addressed include self-evaluations, working within a group and autonomy.
 Trainees write a reflective journal and maintain a Portfolio of Evidence.
 Trainees develop their own knowledge through reading and research for assignments.

 We regard your privacy as important and any personal information you give to us will be used in accordance with the Data Protection Act 1998 and the General Data Protection Regulations.

 We do not store personal information about individuals who visit this site except where they provide contact information via our contact us page and contact forms available on various pages throughout the website.

 Any information you provide will only be used for the reasons specified and it will not be shared with any third party without your consent, unless required by law.